 The TIREMAAX® PRO tire inflation system maintains a constant regulated target tire pressure by using trailer air tank supply to inflate tires to the target pressure or deflating tire air pressure as needed.
-The system is equipped with an indicator lamp that illuminates when tires are being inflated (Figure 71).
+The system is equipped with an indicator lamp that illuminates when tires are being inflated (Figure 79).
 The controller module is usually mounted to a cross member near the middle of the suspension.
-Service and troubleshooting procedures can be found in Hendrickson publication T51002 supplied with the trailer or found on the CD included with this manual.
+For the Tiremaax controller to function properly, trailer air must be clean, dry and tank pressure must be greater than the tire inflation pressure.
+The controller cannot supply pressure above the available air tank pressure.
+To adjust the controller, it is recommended to contact an authorized dealer.
+Service and troubleshooting procedures can be found in Hendrickson publication T51002 supplied with the trailer.

-Figure 71 - Tire Inflation System Indicator Lamp
+Figure 79- Tire Inflation System Indicator Lamp

-Figure 72 - TIREMAAX® Decal Affixed to Trailer
+Figure 80 - TIREMAAX® Decal Affixed to Trailer